 The CDS equipment procurement provides a family of display systems that support the Navy’s implementation of open architecture for Navy combat systems.
 The CDS is designed around commercially available hardware and software and will provide computer displays to support combat systems on various Navy ships, submarines, and aircraft, with potential for U.S. Marine Corps and allied use, Navy officials say.

 The CDS will meet the computer display requirements of other programs of record, including Aegis modernization.
-Awarding the contract were U.S. Naval Sea Systems Command officials in Washington.
+Awarding the contract were officials of U.S. Naval Sea Systems Command in Washington.

-General Dynamics engineers will do the work in Fairfax, Va.; Tallman, N.Y.; Freemont, Calif.; and Smithfield, Pa.
-Work should be finished by June 2013.
+General Dynamics will do the work will in Fairfax, Va.; Tallman, N.Y.; Freemont, Calif.; and Smithfield, Pa., and should be finished by June 2013.
 For more information contact General Dynamics Advanced Information Systems online at www.gd-ais.com, or Naval Sea Systems Command at www.navsea.navy.mil.